HGMEM: Hypergraph-based Working Memory to Improve Multi-step RAG for Long-Context Complex Relational Modeling: Introduction

-In this paper, we propose a hypergraph-based memory mechanism (\textsc{HGMem}) for multi-step RAG systems, which enables memory to evolve into more expressive structures that support complex relational modeling to enhance LLMs' understanding over long contexts.
-Hypergraphs, as a generalization of graphs, are particularly well-suited for this purpose~\citep{DBLP:conf/aaai/FengYZJG19}.
-In our design, memory is structured as a hypergraph composed of hyperedges, each treated as a distinct memory point that represents a specific perspective of the memorized information.
-Initially, these memory points encode low-order primitive facts.
-As the LLM interacts with external environments, higher-order correlations among memory points gradually emerge and are progressively integrated into the memory through update, insertion, and merging operations.
+To bridge this gap, we propose a hypergraph-based memory (\textsc{HGMem}) system, which enables memory to evolve into more expressive structures that support complex relational modeling to enhance LLMs' understanding over long contexts.
+Hypergraph is particularly well-suited for this purpose as it generalizes ordinary edges in standard graphs into hyperedges connecting an arbitrary number of vertices, thereby naturally encoding more complex $n$-ary ($n\!\ge\!2$) relations~\citep{DBLP:conf/aaai/FengYZJG19}.
+In our design, the working memory is structured as a hypergraph that primarily serves as an expressive storage representation and a scaffold for retrieval.
+Each hyperedge in the hypergraph is treated as a distinct memory point that represents a specific perspective of the memorized information.
+Initially, the memory points encode low-order primitive facts.
+As the LLM interacts with external environments, high-order correlations among memory points gradually emerge and are progressively integrated into the memory through update, insertion, and merging operations.
 At each step before response generation, the LLM examines the current memory and generates subqueries, enabling adaptive memory-based evidence retrieval for both focused local investigation and broad global exploration.

 This rich and structured memory facilitates broader contextual awareness and stronger reasoning in real-world applications by offering several advantages.
 First, it maintains an \textbf{integrated body of knowledge} around the focal problem by synthesizing primitive evidence and intermediate thoughts, typically going \emph{beyond predefined schemas} and providing a \emph{global perspective} over the evidence.
-Second, it offers \textbf{structured and accurate guidance} for the LLM’s sustained interactions in two ways: (1) enabling subsequent reasoning to start from representational propositions rather than from a long list of disparate primitive facts; and (2) leveraging the topological structure of hypergraph to guide subquery generation and evidence retrieval in a more accurate manner.
+Second, it offers \textbf{structured and accurate guidance} for the LLM’s sustained interactions in two ways: 1) enabling subsequent reasoning to start from representational propositions rather than from a long list of disparate primitive facts; 2) leveraging the topological structure of the hypergraph to guide multi-step evidence retrieval and reasoning more accurately.

-We conduct extensive experiments on several challenging tasks involving global sense-making questions within long contexts.
-The results show that our \textsc{HGMem} achieves significant improvements over competitive RAG baselines, confirming the advantages.